marlonmisra/vehicle-tracking/README.md

 ### Discussion
 After spending a lot of time tuning hyperparameters, the pipeline now works well on the test videos.
 Some ideas to further improve the pipeline are:

-* Training the model on other objects like humans and traffic lights to see if the name model still performs well.
+* Training the model on other objects like humans and traffic lights to see if the same model still performs well.
-* Generating new data in the beginning by doing shift, rotations, and other transformations.
+* Generating new data in the beginning by doing shifts, rotations, and other transformations.
 * Treating the 4 types of car images (left, right, front, back) separately and doing a separate window search for each.